fenhl/ootrstats/README.md

 Results will be displayed on stdout.

+If this subcommand is run with the `--raw-data` option, it will output the following data instead of displaying a summary.
+Each seed's data is printed on a separate line, starting with the character `s` for success or `f` for failure, followed by a space, followed by the number of instructions taken.

 ### `midos-house`

 Collects statistics about the chest appearances in Mido's house, and saves them as a JSON file to the given path (a required positional argument).
 Used for generating the [midos.house](https://github.com/midoshouse/midos.house) logo.